Spring Garden Revival

 Invasive Species Management & Specialized Disposal Requirements Under Massachusetts Regulations

-Pembroke faces challenges from invasive species such as common buckthorn (Rhamnus cathartica), glossy buckthorn (Frangula alnus), bush honeysuckles (Lonicera spp.), Japanese knotweed (Fallopia japonica), multiflora rose (Rosa multiflora), autumn olive (Elaeagnus umbellata), and oriental bittersweet (Celastrus orbiculatus).
-Removal protocols, per MA Dept Agricultural Resources, emphasize timing before seed dispersal (June-Sept), mechanical methods (cut-stump, root extraction), and selective herbicide use by licensed applicators.
-Equipment must be sanitized between sites with 70% isopropyl alcohol or 10% bleach solution.
-Invasive debris must be bagged in 6 mil plastic and landfilled—never composted or chipped.
-Follow-up monitoring at 6-month and annual intervals is essential.
-For technical support, consult:
+Pembroke faces significant pressure from invasive species such as common buckthorn (Rhamnus cathartica), glossy buckthorn (Frangula alnus), bush honeysuckles (Lonicera spp.), Japanese knotweed (Fallopia japonica), multiflora rose (Rosa multiflora), autumn olive (Elaeagnus umbellata), and oriental bittersweet (Celastrus orbiculatus).
+Removal protocols, per MA Dept Agricultural Resources, emphasize timing before fruit set (June-Sept), mechanical methods (cut-stump, root extraction), and selective herbicide use by licensed applicators (optimal 60-85°F, no rain 24-48 hours, wind <10 mph).
+Equipment must be sanitized between sites (70% isopropyl alcohol or 10% bleach solution).
+Invasive debris must be bagged in 6 mil plastic and landfilled—composting or chipping is strictly prohibited.
+Transportation requires covered or tarped loads, and follow-up monitoring is conducted at 6-month and annual intervals, with documentation and rapid response for regrowth.

 Pembroke Board of Health